 As a medical professional, which of the following characteristics do you already have and which ones do you need to work on?

 – It amazes me that many physicians these days are all “business”.
 They don't even say "Hi, how are you?" but rather enter the room and say "Well, your x-rays are normal, so there's nothing wrong with you.
 You can go home now."
-I think just a brief expression of friendliness or concern about how their day is going would be very helpful in showing that you’re human and that you care about them as a person rather than as a body to be fixed.
+I think just a brief expression of friendliness or concern about how their day is going would be very helpful in showing that you’re human and that you care about them as a person rather than as a body to be fixed, or ignored.

 --Compassion – Even if you are not the most compassionate person in the world, or if you have trouble expressing it, you have to give patients a sense that somehow you are concerned about their welfare.
 You may not be a hand-holder, but a word or two of concern about your patient’s plight, whatever that may be, will go a long way to forming a bond.
 It may help to imagine what it would be like to be on their side of the bedrails for a moment.